osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 * Regular access reviews.
 * Device security requirements.

-Privileged access should be subject to a higher level of security assurance because of the potential impact of compromise.
+Privileged access should be subject to a higher level of security assurance because of the potential impact of account compromise.

 ---

 # 11. Administrative Role Assignment

 Administrative roles should be assigned according to actual responsibility.

-### Example

 | Responsibility             | Role                     |
 | -------------------------- | ------------------------ |